 Though headhunting practices are only a dying myth today, tourists still find the ages-old practice just too fearful to travel Nagaland.
 And to tell you the truth, so was the case with me, as I landed in Dimapur, and with that, in Nagaland, for the first time ever.

 Traveling In A Pair

 So for the first time ever, since my two-plus years of the solo travelling stint, I considered not being on my own, and rather tag with another blogger from Kerala.
 For the next 15 days (out of my 20 day travel period in Nagaland) we stick together, acting as each other’s helpless guardians before I slowly gained confidence and parted to travel on my own for a few days.

 What Am I Actually Trying To Convey

 Travelling is Nagaland is just as safer as any other part of the country, with the local insurgency groups being totally inactive at the moment, and hopefully going to stay that way.
 But even if not, and from what I’ve experienced, people in Nagaland understand what value tourism brings to the state, and can never harm tourists for coming all the way to their neighbourhood only to spend money.

-During my 20-day backpacking trip in Nagaland, I hitchhiked about 6 times, with twice on my own; camped once, again on my own; blindly trusted on locals and ended up sipping hot tea or a cup of rice beer in their house, and in the end, it all went just well.
+During my 20-day backpacking trip in Nagaland, I hitchhiked about 6 times, with twice on my own; camped once, again on my own; blindly trusted on locals and ended up sipping hot tea or a glass of rice beer in their house, and in the end, it all went well.

 So just be aware of what’s going on around you and not feel afraid.
 Take necessary steps to minimize risk wherever needed and you will see that people in Nagaland are just as friendly, hospitable and kind as you expect people in mountains to often be